-Alex Pribble, a graduate and former player at Cal, enters his first season on the EWU coaching staff.
+Alex Pribble, a graduate and former player at Cal, enters his second season on the EWU coaching staff in 2014-15.

-He spent the past two seasons as an assistant at San Francisco State where he was the top assistant for the Gators.
+Before arriving at Eastern, Pribble spent two seasons as an assistant at San Francisco State where he was the top assistant for the Gators.
 Prior to that, he was the boys’ basketball coach at Tamalpais High School in Mill Valley, Calif., for three years.

-"I am honored that Alex will join our staff,” said head coach Jim Hayford, who enters his third season as head coach of the Eagles.
+"I am honored that Alex is on our staff,” said head coach Jim Hayford.
 “He has a bright future in the coaching profession and our players will benefit from his mentoring.
 Alex is very intelligent, knows the game, and works well with people.
 He has a great work ethic and will be involved in all areas of our program."

 San Francisco State was 9-19 his first season with the school, then improved to 16-12 in the 2012-13 season.
 The Gators finished 13-9 in the California Collegiate Athletic Association, and advanced to the semifinals of the CCAA Tournament.
 A 57-47 victory over Cal State L.A. was the school’s first-ever home playoff victory as a member of the CCAA.